-Choosing the proper care facility or assisted living residence can also be stressful.
-Many individuals and their families are not familiar with a nursing home or any type of professional care residence.
-These individuals know the importance of a facility that can provide quality care, offer a convenient location, and suit their finances appropriately, but don’t know where to turn.
+Many individuals and their families are not familiar with a nursing home or any type of professional care residence like assisted living.
+These individuals know the importance of selecting a facility that can provide quality care, offer a convenient location, but they don’t know where to turn.
 What can they afford?
-How long before the care starts to eat away at their savings?
+How long before care costs start to eat away at their savings?
 Will the government help at all or will everything ($) be lost?
-Fortunately, Fredrick P. Niemann, Elder Care Attorney, and his team at Hanlon Niemann & Wright are here to help.
+Fortunately, Elder Care Attorney, Fredrick P. Niemann and his team at Hanlon Niemann & Wright are here to help.

 – Carol Graham

-Allow Me To Educate You On the Topic of Long-Term Care and Assist You In Choosing the Proper Elder Care Facility For Your Loved One
+Allow Me to Educate You on the Topic of Long-Term Care and Assist You in Choosing the Proper Elder Care Facility/Residence for Your Loved One

-When caring for someone who requires long term care, it is essential that you educate yourself on the topic of planning for that care and government benefits and programs that can help pay for that care.
+When caring for someone who requires long-term care, it is essential that you educate yourself on planning for that care and government benefits that can help pay for that care.
 Trust me, some basic knowledge of the subject can save you a lot of money and time.

 By consulting with a knowledgeable Elder Care attorney, you can familiarize yourself with Medicaid, the Veteran’s Aid and Attendance Benefit, and other government financial assistance programs created to help you and your loved one.
-If eligible, these programs can help offset all or a significant portion of your medical bills and long term care.
+If eligible, these programs can help offset all or a significant portion of your medical expenses and long-term care costs.
 Allow me to teach you some of the legal solutions that exist to help you avoid emptying your bank account for the care of a loved one.
-Please call me, Fredrick P. Niemann, Esq., an experienced NJ Elder Care & Medicaid Lawyer today, toll-free at (855) 376-5291 or email me at firstname.lastname@example.org.
-I’m here as a resource to you and to answer your questions.
+Please call me, Fredrick P. Niemann, Esq., an experienced NJ Elder Care & Medicaid Lawyer today, toll-free at (855) 376-5291 or email me at email@example.com.
+I’m here as a resource to you and to answer your questions when we meet.